Acceleration, Deceleration & Whiplash

 Most commonly, whiplash is the result of a rear-end automobile collision, rather than a side impact or head-on collision, although that is possible.
 In the event of a car accident, kinetic energy will keep the bodies in the car moving forward.
 Due to restraints such as seat belts, the body will be stopped while the head will continue to be thrown backward.
 This unnatural movement of the neck commonly results in hypertension injuries.
 Depending on the severity of the impact and how fast both vehicles were traveling, the extent of the whiplash will differ.

 The most severe whiplash injuries will cause traumatic brain injuries.
 A doctor will examine those injured by whiplash in a physical examination, as well as an X-ray or CT scan.
 In severe cases, doctors might examine and monitor brain function to ascertain whether or not there was damage.
 With acceleration/deceleration injuries, the brain may swell and cause bruising and bleeding.
 This can be potentially life-threatening.

 Diagnosing a Cervical Acceleration / Deceleration (CAD) Injury

-Cervical acceleration / deceleration injuries most commonly result in trauma to the deep anterior neck muscles.
+Cervical acceleration/deceleration injuries most commonly result in trauma to the deep anterior neck muscles.
 When a muscle is "strained," it is slightly torn.
 When a ligament is "sprained," it is stretched or torn.
 This can be incredibly painful, as the ligaments in the neck are responsible for maintaining a comfortable curve of the neck.
-Most neck injuries of this nature will simply involve micro-tears, but more serious hypertension will result in larger tears and even fractures.
+Most neck injuries of this nature will involve micro-tears, but more serious hypertension will result in larger tears and even fractures.
 Many car accident victims, even after healing, will experience what is known as "myospasm."
 This symptom involves the sudden contraction of the neck muscles.
 These spasms can often be painful.

 Whiplash Sustained in a Front Impact Crash